-- 1. Analyze data and solve problems using data presented in histograms, bar graphs, circle graphs, pictographs, tables, and charts. - 2.
-Identify how the presentation of data can lead to different or inappropriate interpretations. - 3.
-Calculate range, mean, median, and mode(s) from sets of data and interpret the meaning of the measures of central tendency (i.e., mean, median, and mode) and dispersion (i.e., range and standard deviation). - 4.
-Identify how the measures of central tendency (i.e., mean, median, or mode) can lead to different interpretations. - 5.
-Calculate the probability of a specified outcome. - 6.
-Solve and interpret real-world problems involving probability using counting procedures, tables, tree diagrams, and the concepts of permutations and combinations.
+- 1. Analyze data presented in various forms (e.g., histograms, bar graphs, circle graphs, pictographs, line plots, tables) to solve problems. - 2.
+Analyze and evaluate how the presentation of data can lead to different or inappropriate interpretations in the context of a real-world situation. - 3.
+Calculate range, mean, median, and mode of data sets. - 4.
+Interpret the meaning of measures of central tendency (i.e., mean, median, mode) and dispersion (i.e., range, standard deviation) in the context of a real-world situation. - 5.
+Analyze and evaluate how the selection of statistics (e.g., mean, median, mode) can lead to different or inappropriate interpretations in the context of a real-world situation. - 6.
+Solve and interpret real-world problems involving probability using counting procedures, tables, and tree diagrams. - 7.
+Infer and analyze conclusions from sample surveys, experiments, and observational studies.